 The Board receives ongoing education through the regular collection of news and articles of interest, structured presentations at Board meetings, as well as appropriate conferences and seminars.
-In 2021, the Board received presentations on the Asset Liability Management Study and Asset Mix Updates, Private Markets, Portfolio Benchmarking, Global Investment Performance Standards (GIPS), and a Mortality Experience Analysis.
+In 2022, the Board received presentations on the Asset Liability Management Study and Asset Mix Updates, as well as the Real Assets and Private Equity portfolio.
+A formal Board Education Day included sessions on general governance and fiduciary duty, risk management and stress testing, and an overview of the various decisionmaking authorities within the Vestcor organizational structure.

-The Board continued to utilize the Board of Trustees Growth and Development program established to set out education guidelines in order to assist the Board in meeting its fiduciary duty with regard to education.
+The Board continued to utilize the Board of Trustees Orientation, Growth and Development Program established to set out education guidelines in order to assist the Board in meeting its fiduciary duty with regard to education.
+The program is comprised of trustee orientation and trustee growth and development components which recognize the ongoing evolving nature of the Board's responsibilities.